 Shop for souvenirs at the Russian Market

-Various European influences have added layers of intrigue to the chequered history of Cambodian life.
-After a flood of Russian immigrants in the aftermath of the Cold War, a market frequented by these expats slowly grew in Phnom Penh.
-The Russian Market as it is known today has evolved over the decades, catering for the visitor looking for a unique piece of Cambodian culture.
+Various foreign powers have added layers of intrigue to the chequered history of Cambodia.
+Following a flood of Russian immigrants in the aftermath of the Cold War, a market frequented by these expats slowly grew in Phnom Penh.
+The Russian Market, as it is known today, caters for visitors looking for a unique Cambodian souvenir.
+Browse the chaotic stalls for a betel-nut box, a miniature Buddha, or a watch emblazoned with the face of the country’s Prime Minister.
+Be prepared to haggle!

-Satisfy the need for speed at Kambol Kart Raceway
+Satisfy your need for speed at Kambol Kart Raceway

-Do you have anything to add to our list of ten top things to do in Cambodia?
+Do you have any suggestions to add to our list of ten top things to do in Cambodia?
 We would love to hear from you.
-Please leave us a comment.
+Please leave a comment below.

 Additional images: Bigstock